 What is a pre-existing condition?

 A pre-existing condition is basically an illness, disease or injury you have received or been recommended to receive a test, exam or medical treatment for.
 If a doctor notified you of an illness, or potential illness, you probably have a pre-existing condition.
 If a doctor recommended tests, exams or medical treatment, you most likely have a pre-exsiting condition.
-This dates 60 days prior to the first day you or a traveling companion placed a deposit on your trip.

 Wait!
-What is the Pre-Existing Condition Waiver?
+How do i get the Pre-Existing Condition Waiver?

 Who does the pre-existing condition apply to?